Zoo of flows in a 3d gauged supergravity with periodic potential

 The renormalization group (RG)\cite{Gell-Mann:1954yli,Bogolyubov:1956gh,Bogolyubov:1959bfo,Symanzik:1970rt,Callan:1972uj,Wilson:1974mb} provides a powerful framework for understanding how physical theories evolve with energy scale.
 In this context, RG flows represent deformations of conformal field theories (CFTs), typically induced either by adding relevant operators to the action or by turning on vacuum expectation values (VEVs) for such operators.

+The holographic framework provides a geometric realization of the renormalization group.
+Within this duality, a boundary quantum field theory and its dynamics are fully encoded in the geometry and fields of a higher-dimensional gravitational bulk \cite{Maldacena:1997re,Witten:1998qj,Gubser:1998bc}.
+This correspondence establishes a precise dictionary: deformations of the conformal field theory are mapped to specific asymptotically anti-de Sitter (AdS) spacetime geometries that solve the bulk equations of motion \cite{Akhmedov:1998vf,deBoer:1999tgo,Freedman:1999gp, deHaro:2000vlm,deBoer:2000cz,Bianchi:2001kw,Bianchi:2001de,Skenderis:2002wp}.
+In \cite{ Papadimitriou:2003is,Papadimitriou:2004rz,Papadimitriou:2004ap,Papadimitriou:2007sj,Papadimitriou:2016yit} a systematic and covariant approach was developed that employs an eigenfunction expansion of the dilatation operator acting on the phase space of the bulk gravitational theory.

-Holographically, this framework takes on a geometric character \cite{deBoer:1999tgo,Freedman:1999gp,deHaro:2000vlm,deBoer:2000cz,Bianchi:2001kw}.
-Deformations by relevant operators $(\Delta < d)$ correspond to introducing light fields in the bulk gravitational theory, which modify the infrared (IR) geometry and trigger a flow to a new fixed point.
+Deformations by relevant operators $(\Delta < d)$ correspond to introducing fields in the bulk gravitational theory, which modify the infrared (IR) geometry and trigger a flow to a new fixed point.
 In contrast, by irrelevant deformations $(\Delta>d)$ growing in the ultraviolet (UV), dictate the short-distance behavior of the theory and break conformal symmetry in the UV.
 A generic irrelevant deformation will back-react strongly on the AdS geometry.
 The holographic dual is related to a diverging non-normalizable mode, that means a drastic deformation of the boundary CFT, potentially leading to a non-local boundary theory or a "non-AdS" asymptotic geometry.
-However, for certain cases deformations caused by irrelevant operators can be classified as exotic RG flows \cite{Kiritsis:2016kog}.
+For certain cases, deformations caused by irrelevant operators can be classified as exotic RG flows \cite{Kiritsis:2016kog}.

-In this paper we use a correspondence between supergravity equations of motion and renormalization group equations that was described in \cite{deBoer:1999tgo, Martelli:2002sp} in terms of descent equations that follow from the Hamiltonian-Jacobi method, where the radial direction serves as the evolution parameter (see \cite{deBoer:2000cz,Papadimitriou:2003is} for a review).
-Simultaneously, on the quantum field theory (QFT) side, Callan-Symanzik-Polchinski equations have been expressed in the Hamiltonian form in \cite{Akhmedov:2002gq}.
-In \cite{Papadimitriou:2004ap}, a covariant approach using eigenfunctions of the dilatation operator was developed by dealing with canonical variables for the bulk theory rather than the second-order field equations.